Suggested Results

 The most important thing is choosing the right kind of fuel (gas, electric or dual fuel), and designing a space that works in the most efficient way for your personal needs.

-Your budget
+Your Budget

 In terms of cost, a range cooker can be more expensive than a built-in oven.
 But this is because you are paying for the multi-functionality of a hob and other important features.
 All in all, it could be much cheaper than paying for parts separately and requires just one single installation.

 Today, there are range cookers and built-in ovens to suit all budgets and kitchen sizes, so it just depends what you want from your appliance.
-Induction cookers can be more expensive to purchase but can save you a lot on your energy bills over time.
+Induction range cookers can be more expensive to purchase but can save you a lot on your energy bills over time.

 Both range cookers and built-in ovens make a great choice for your kitchen.
 To summarise, here are some quick takeaways to help you decide:

-Range cooker:
+Range Cooker

 • Up to 50% bigger than built-in ovens with multiple compartments and ample storage